William Atherton (mayor of Preston): Life

 Sir Henry Hoghton, 5th Baronet.
 It is possible that Atherton shared similar dissenting religious views against the Jacobite rebellions as Houghton, as well as his peers, the borough-reeve.

 His father, John Atherton of Preston, was a successful and wealthy woollen draper Both his paternal and maternal ancestors originated from Chipping, Lancashire.
 His father had served as Guild Mayor of Preston in 1696 and 1704.
-His father married Catherine White in 1704 whilst Mayor of Preston.